curbengh/curbengh.github.io/source/_posts/facebook-instagram-whatsapp-china.md

 tags:
 - Security
 ---

+Data roaming, commercial VPN provider to rolling your own VPN.

+<!-- more -->

 Facebook/Instagram/Whatsapp/Google are blocked in China.
 You can either use data roaming or VPN to access them.
 Roll your own VPN if you don't trust commercial VPN provider.

-<!-- more -->

 ## Data Roaming